xiaoniuniu89/giglep4/TESTING.md

 ### Firefox
-- Chatbox looks much nicer on this browser
+- Chatbox looks much nicer on this browser.
+No major issues on this browser.

 ### Opera
-- No issues
+- The Neon stle colors of the website are darker on Opera.

 ### Safari
+- The padding space between profile pic and name on some cards eg. the inbox thread cards is missing on this browser.

 ### Edge
+- no issues on the edge browser
 # Bugs

 ## Solved Bugs